-Campinha-Bacote, J. (2007).
-The Process of Cultural Competence in the Delivery of Healthcare Services: The Journey Continues.
-Cincinnati, OH: Transcultural C.A.R.E.
+Campinha-Bacote, J. (2020).
+The Process of Cultural Competemility in the Delivery of Healthcare Services: Unremitting Encounters Cincinnati, OH: Transcultural C.A.R.E.
 Associates (under chapter on "Cultural Knowledge," includes section on ethnopharmacology).
+(Link)

 Garwood C. L., Clemente J. L., Ibe G. N., Kandula V. A., Curtis K. D., Whittaker P. (2010).
 Warfarin maintenance dose in older patients: Higher average dose and wider dose frequency distribution in patients of African ancestry than those of European ancestry.
 Blood Cells, Molecules, & Diseases, 45: 93-97.